Who is qualified for an internship?

 How do I register for an internship?

-You must turn in an internship application, a site application, and a statement of purpose to the Internship Coordinator.
+You must turn in an internship application and a site application to the Internship Coordinator.

 Application materials are usually due by the last day to add a course during a given semester - usually just over a week into the term.
 Be sure to check the Schedule of Classes and look for deadline information posted in and around the Department of English .